 Lead me, O Master of the lofty heavens, My Father, whithersoever thou shalt wish.
 I shall not falter, but obey with speed.
-And though I would not, I shall go, and suffer, In noble virtue.
-Aye, the willing soul Fate leads, but the unwilling drags along.^a
+And though I would not, I shall go, and suffer, In sin and sorrow what I might have done In noble virtue.
+Aye, the willing soul Fate leads, but the unwilling drags along.